jjthomas/rule_engine/README.md

 ### FPGA Setup
 FPGA-accelerated installation must be performed on an Amazon F1 instance with a recent FPGA AMI (tested with Centos AMI 1.9.1).
 Before running `pip install`, clone the F1 SDK from https://github.com/aws/aws-fpga.
-Run `source sdk_setup.sh`.
-Then follow the XDMA driver installation instructions at `sdk/linux_kernel_drivers/xdma/xdma_install.md`.
-Set the environment variable `F1_SDK` to the path to the `sdk` directory in the .bashrc or equivalent.
+Run `source sdk_setup.sh` from the top of `aws-fpga`.
+Then follow the XDMA driver installation instructions at `aws-fpga/sdk/linux_kernel_drivers/xdma/xdma_install.md`.
+Set the environment variable `F1_SDK` to the path to the `aws-fpga/sdk` directory in the .bashrc or equivalent.

 If you see an error during `pip install` about the `static` keyword in the AWS SDK, simply delete the keyword from the